Institutional Effectiveness at SUNY Broome Community College

 - Coordinate the Institutional Review Board (IRB) activities on campus.

-- Coordinate the design and administration of surveys and data collections efforts on campus.
+- Coordinate the design and administration of surveys and data collection efforts on campus.

 - Lead accreditation efforts.